tobinstultiens/cooking/content/templates/pimp-my-noodles.md

+---
-#+title: Pimp My Noodles
+title: Pimp My Noodles
+---

-* How to pimp my noodles :Noodles:
+# How to pimp my noodles :Noodles:
-This is a simple guide on how to pimp your instant [[https://www.budgetbytes.com/6-ways-to-upgrade-instant-ramen/][noodles]].
+This is a simple guide on how to pimp your instant [noodles](https://www.budgetbytes.com/6-ways-to-upgrade-instant-ramen/).

 Ingredients:
 - Vegetables